Case Study: How Editor Matt Carter Used Filmsupply to Elevate a Nas Music Video

 When I started the edit with Hidji at his studio, I thought the first cut would come quickly.

-The idea was that the camera would steadicam around the inside of the car and transition to the window where we see the world outside.
-Almost as if they are metaphorically touring through the state of the world today and processing the things that they see.
+The idea was that the camera would steadicam around the inside of the car and transition to the window where we see the world outside—almost as if they were metaphorically touring through the state of the world today and processing the things that they see.

 How would you describe the end result?

-B&W two hands touching water at open fire hydrant
+B&W thumbnail of two hands touching water at open fire hydrant.
+Source: Nas' music video "Ugly."

 When you were looking for clips, what was your thought process?
 What guided your search?